History of compiler construction: LL parsing

 An LL parser parses the input from Left to right, and constructs a Leftmost derivation of the sentence (hence LL, as opposed to LR).
 The class of grammars which are parsable in this way is known as the LL grammars.
 LL grammars are an even more restricted class of context-free grammars than LR grammars.
 Nevertheless, they are of great interest to compiler writers, because such a parser is simple and efficient to implement.

 LL(k) grammars can be parsed by a recursive descent parser which is usually coded by hand, although a notation such as META II might alternatively be used.

 The design of ALGOL sparked investigation of recursive descent, since the ALGOL language itself is recursive.
 The concept of recursive descent parsing was discussed in the January 1961 issue of Communications of the ACM in separate papers by A.A.
 Grau and Edgar T. "Ned" Irons.
 Richard Waychoff and colleagues also implemented recursive descent in the Burroughs ALGOL compiler in March 1961, the two groups used different approaches but were in at least informal contact.

 The idea of LL(1) grammars was introduced by Lewis and Stearns (1968).

 Recursive descent was popularised by Niklaus Wirth with PL/0, an educational programming language used to teach compiler construction in the 1970s.

-LR parsing can handle a larger range of languages than LL parsing, and is also better at error reporting (This is disputable, REFERENCE is required), i.e. it detects syntactic errors when the input does not conform to the grammar as soon as possible.
+LR parsing can handle a larger range of languages than LL parsing, and is also better at error reporting, i.e. it detects syntactic errors when the input does not conform to the grammar as soon as possible.